url-kaist/kaistviodataset/README.md

 # KAIST VIO dataset (RA-L'21 w/ ICRA Option)

 ## Remark
+This repository has been merged into [UrbanRoboticsLab_Git](https://github.com/url-kaist/kaistviodataset/blob/main/README.md).
+Please refer/fork/post your questions on that repository from now on.
+(however, I'll keep my eyes on both repositories.)

 Official page of [*"Run Your Visual-Inertial Odometry on NVIDIA Jetson: Benchmark Tests on a Micro Aerial Vehicle"*](https://ieeexplore.ieee.org/abstract/document/9416140), which is accepted by RA-L with ICRA'21 option